aaslun/Sightings/readme.txt

 * Initial release.
 Basic functionality.

 == Upgrade Notice ==

+= 1.3.2 =
+Support for multiple markers on one post.
+IMPORTANT!
+You must delete all your previous sightings after upgrading to v 1.3.2.
+Multiple marker feature is not backwards compatible with sightings created before v 1.3.2.

 = 1.3.1 =
 Minor CSS tweaks and better back-end handling of media uploads.